coderdude1/Java8Dates/README.md

 ## General Notes
 This is a springboot class, using intellij you can just import from existing sources and should be able to run the main springboot application class.
+You can shoot a browser at http://localhost:8080 and see a swagger interface to all current controllers, and there methods

 ## Stuff todo still
 1. add some real unit tests for controllers, services, and maybe some tests to exercise date functions.